Eyes2Jesus

 The Cornerstone of our Faith - Combining Source with Foundation

 Jesus was quoting Psalm 118:22.
-The Hebrew word for head there can mean both source/beginning or leader.
-In Psalm 118:22 we see it means source, just like it does in the very first verse of the Bible - "In the beginning."
-"Beginning" in Hebrew is ray-sheeth, derived from the root word roshe, which is the word "head."
+The Hebrew word for head can mean both source/beginning or leader.
+In Psalm 118:22 we see it means 'source/beginning,' just like it does in the very first verse of the Bible, where it says - "In the beginning."
+"Beginning" in Hebrew is ray-sheeth, which is derived from the root word roshe, which is the word "head."

 How Ancient Writers saw the Greek Kephale/Head when Used Symbolically